cipi api

 VS Code

 VS Code (with GitHub Copilot) supports MCP natively since 1.102.
-Add to .vscode/mcp.json or run MCP: Open User Configuration for a global setup:
+Add to .vscode/mcp.json or run MCP: Open User Configuration for a global setup.
+Use inputs to prompt for the token once and store it securely:

 json